emer/axon/GPU.md

 * `Layer` in `layer_compute.go` pulls out the core algorithm-specific computational code that is also run GPU-side.
 It mostly iterates over Neurons and calls `LayerParams` methods -- GPU-specific code does this on global vars.
 Also has `CyclePost` which has special computation that only happens on the CPU.

-`Prjn`: -- mirrors the same structure as layer
+`Path`: -- mirrors the same structure as layer

-* `PrjnBase` in `prjnbase.go` manages basic infrastructure.
+* `PathBase` in `pathbase.go` manages basic infrastructure.

-* `Prjn` in `prjn.go` does algorithm-specific CPU-side stuff.
+* `Path` in `paths.go` does algorithm-specific CPU-side stuff.

-* `Prjn` in `prjn_compute.go` pulls out core algorithm-specific code that is also run on the GPU, making calls into the `PrjnParams` methods.
+* `Path` in `path_compute.go` pulls out core algorithm-specific code that is also run on the GPU, making calls into the `PathParams` methods.

 `Network`: likewise has `NetworkBase` etc.

 ### GPU-side

-The following Layer and Prjn level types contain most of the core algorithm specific code, and are used as a `uniform` constant data structure in the GPU shader code:
+The following Layer and Path level types contain most of the core algorithm specific code, and are used as a `uniform` constant data structure in the GPU shader code:

 * `LayerParams` in `layerparams.go` has all the core algorithm parameters and methods that run on both the GPU and the CPU.
 This file is converted to `shaders/layerparams.hlsl` by [gosl](https://github.com/goki/gosl).
 All the methods must have args providing all of the state that is needed for the computation, which is supplied either by the GPU or CPU.
 The overall layer-level parameters are further defined in:
     + `ActParams` in `act.go` -- for computing spiking neural activation.
     + `InhibParams` in `inhib.go` -- for simulated inhibitory interneuron inhibition.
     + `LearnNeurParams` in `learn.go` -- learning-related functions at the neuron level.

-* `PrjnParams` in `prjnparams.go` has all the core algorithm parameters and methods that run on both the GPU and CPU, likewise converted to `shaders/prjnparams.hlsl`.
+* `PathParams` in `pathparams.go` has all the core algorithm parameters and methods that run on both the GPU and CPU, likewise converted to `shaders/pathparams.hlsl`.
 The specific params are in:
     + `SynComParams` at the bottom of `act.go` -- synaptic communication params used in computing spiking activation.
-    + `PrjnScaleParams` also at end of `act.go` -- projection scaling params, for `GScale` overall value.
+    + `PathScaleParams` also at end of `act.go` -- pathway scaling params, for `GScale` overall value.
     + `SWtParams` in `learn.go` -- for initializing the slow and regular weight values -- most of the initial weight variation goes into SWt.
     + `LearnSynParams` in `learn.go` -- core learning algorithm at the synapse level.
-    + `GScaleValues` -- these are computed from `PrjnScaleParams` and not user-set directly, but remain constant so are put here.
+    + `GScaleValues` -- these are computed from `PathScaleParams` and not user-set directly, but remain constant so are put here.

 Each class of special algorithms has its own set of mostly GPU-side code:

-* `deep` predictive learning in pulvinar and cortical deep layers: `deep_layers.go, deep_prjns.go, deep_net.go`
+* `deep` predictive learning in pulvinar and cortical deep layers: `deep_layers.go, deep_paths.go, deep_net.go`

-* `rl` reinforcement learning (TD and Rescorla Wagner): `rl_layers.go, rl_prjns.go, rl_net.go`
+* `rl` reinforcement learning (TD and Rescorla Wagner): `rl_layers.go, rl_paths.go, rl_net.go`

 * `pcore` pallidal core BG model